redis/redis-doc/topics/cluster-spec.md

 Failure detection
 ---

-Redis Cluster failure detection is used to recognize when a master or slave node is no longer reachable by the majority of nodes, and as a result of this event, either promote a slave to the role of master, of when this is not possible, put the cluster in an error state to stop receiving queries from clients.
+Redis Cluster failure detection is used to recognize when a master or slave node is no longer reachable by the majority of nodes, and as a result of this event, either promote a slave to the role of master, or when this is not possible, put the cluster in an error state to stop receiving queries from clients.

 As already mentioned, every node takes a list of flags associated with other known nodes.
 There are two flags that are used for failure detection that are called `PFAIL` and `FAIL`. `PFAIL` means *Possible failure*, and is a non acknowledged failure type. `FAIL` means that a node is failing and that this condition was confirmed by a majority of masters within a fixed amount of time.